mickeys/non_trivial_gnuplot/graphing_ping/README.md

 target='8.8.8.8'				# Aim at Google's DNS nameserver
 ```

-and anywhere in the following, when you read `$target`, you'll know that it's pointing to a comuter, run by Google to do something useful, and which has a known address.
+Later, when you come across `$target` you'll know that it's pointing to a well-known highly available networking resource.

-## Is there a network?
+### Is there a network?

-Before we can do any network performance checking, much less any graphing, we need to have a network.
+Before we can do any network performance checking, much less any graphing, we need to have connectivity.
 A simple, lightweight, way of checking is:

 ```
 # -----------------------------------------------------------------------------